miquido/MQVMRunner/README.md

 ### Authorizing on VM with private key.
 If you have set up runner to use private key for authorization, you need to do a few more steps to make it work.
-Firstly, if you don't have RSA key on host machine yet, you need to generate one with `ssh-keygen -t RSA` command.
+Firstly, if you don't have private key on host machine yet, you need to generate one with `ssh-keygen -t ECDSA` command.
 Then, you need to copy public key to VM with `ssh-copy-id -i <path to your newly created key> <VM USER>@<VM IP>` command.
-Finally, you need to edit `/etc/ssh/sshd_config` file on VM and add `PubkeyAcceptedAlgorithms +ssh-rsa` line.

 ## Setup GitLab CI
 Last step is to update your pipeline configuration to use newly created VM for builds.